CURLINFO_EFFECTIVE_METHOD(3) Introduction to Library Functions

 may not be the same method the first request would use.

 The methodp pointer is NULL or points to private memory.
-You MUST NOT
+You must not

-free - it gets freed when you call curl_easy_cleanup(3) on the
+free it.
+The memory gets freed automatically when you call

-corresponding curl handle.
+curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS